angusjlowe/rtrunc/README.md

 Continuing with the above example, we can now sample pure states from the ensemble corresponding to the optimal density matrix \sigma^*.
-For demonstration purposes, let's say we are interested in the observable serving as the worst-case measurement in discriminating v from its deterministic truncation.
+Let's say we are interested in the observable serving as the optimal measurement for discriminating v from its deterministic truncation.
 Call this m_det.

 ```python